Small pigs are mini or miniature like the Juliana pig and Choctaw hog.

 Meishan is among the mini pig breeds you should know.
 They are Taihu pigs, a type of pig that lives in China.
 In China, the prefecture of Meishan is famous for its valley and lakes.

-They are small to medium in size, and they are one of the oldest breeds of swine in Asia.
-In the late 1980s, three different labs brought Meishan pigs to the United States.
+They are small to medium in size and one of the oldest breeds of swine in Asia.
+In the late 1980s, three labs brought Meishan pigs to the United States.

 They stopped having babies because of their slow growth and fat.
 However, they wanted to keep their genes in the US for future use and public viewing, but some people and zoos wanted to raise them.